-Preheat the oven to 400°F. Place the chicken thighs in a large bowl.
+Preheat the oven to 400°F. Pat the chicken thighs dry with paper towels and place them in a large bowl.

 Add the olive oil and spices.
 Use your hands to coat the chicken.